How to Start a Podcast (In 6 Steps)

 - Castos: Starting at $19 a month, Castos offers unlimited hosting options and an easy-to-use WordPress integration tool.
 Castos is also fully compatible with our themes.

-- Transistor: Transistor offer plans starting at $19 per month for unlimited podcasts and unlimited episodes.
-Transistor works perfectly with our Podcast Themes.
+- Simplecast: Simplecast offer plans starting at $15 per month ($13.5 if paid annual) for unlimited podcasts and unlimited episodes.
+Simplecast works perfectly with our Podcast Themes.